top of page

 Why You Should Get a Sewer Scope With Your Home Inspection

-A sewer line inspection can reveal blockages, damage to the piping system, and other issues that are vital to homeowners and homebuyers.
-For example, if there is a wet depression in the lawn above the sewer line, or if there is backflow into the house, or if contaminants have been discovered in the drinking water supply, a sewer scope inspection may be required to identify and confirm these critical points or problems that need to be addressed immediately.
+For example, if there is a wet depression in the lawn above the sewer line, or if there is backflow into the house, or if drainage from the home has significantly slowed, a sewer scope inspection may be prudent to identify and confirm these critical points or problems that need to be addressed immediately.

 The notice describes the practices and procedures regarding the extent of sanitation that will be performed (ie requesting access to sewer clean-out, notifying that we will not pull toilets, etc.).

-Once we arrive at the property, we will walk the property and locate the manhole cover(s) to determine the direction of the lateral sewer line.
+Once we arrive at the property, we will walk the property and locate the sewer drain lines to determine the direction of the lateral sewer line.
 We also determine the location of access to the sewer (internal or external) as well as the tools we will need.
-Before starting the inspection, we advise the owners/occupants not to flush the water (sinks, showers, baths, washing machine, dishwasher or toilets) while the sewer line is being inspected.

-Sewer Scope Process
+Sewer Scope Home Inspection Process

-Certain protocols must be followed in order to conduct a sewer extent inspection smoothly and efficiently.
 To start, we run water in all places to flush the sewer lines.
 This will ensure that our camera equipment is lubricated and no debris is trapped.
 In addition, the water floats the camera, which allows it to be pushed through the line more easily.

 Before inserting the scope into the sewer pipe, there are a few basic steps we take: